Timinator2000/Algorithm_X/05 - generalized exact cover/04 - mrs knuth - requirements.md

 _Despite Mrs. Knuth's wacky requests, all students must get a spot on her schedule._

-Definitely seems like each student being schedule remains a requirement.
+It definitely seems like each student being scheduled remains a requirement.

 # Example Test Case